How Many KPIs Do You Need?by Stacey Barr

 KPIs shouldn’t float around unattached and unaligned to goals.
 They are evidence of progress toward goals.
 Get a list of your goals, and list of your KPIs or measures, and link them to each other.
 A tool like this KPI excellence checklist can help you stocktake your current measures.

 If every KPI or measure links to everything, you’ve gone too far.
 Focus on linking KPIs or performance measures to the goals they are the most direct and strongest evidence of.
-If any KPIs or measures aren’t strong evidence of anything, toss them.
+If any KPIs or measures aren’t strong evidence of anything, park them.
+Or toss them out.

 STEP 2: Choose your three priority goals.

-If you only have three goals, that’s great.
-If you have more than three goals, that’s not great.
-If you expect to achieve any of them with excellence (and why would you aim to achieve a goal without excellence?) you have to be ruthless: pare it down to three goals.
+If your team only has three to five goals, that’s great.
+If the team has more than five goals, that’s not great.
+If you expect to achieve any of them with excellence (and why would you aim to achieve a goal without excellence?) you have to be more ruthless: pare it down to a maximum of five goals.
+And know which three are the first priorities.

 STEP 3: For each priority goal, have no more than three KPIs.

 Sometimes a goal only needs one measure or KPI.
 Excellent – that will keep it simple.
-But you can sometimes need two or three KPIs or measures for any one goal, for example, when you need more than one stakeholder’s perspective on the goal.
-But no more than three KPIs or measures per goal!
+But you can sometimes need two or three KPIs or measures for any one goal.
+Like when you need more than one stakeholder’s perspective on the goal.
+Or when you cannot get the data for the one perfect measure for a goal, but can get the data for two or three less perfect measures (we call it balancing relevance and feasibility).
+Even still, we want to choose no more than three KPIs or measures per goal.

 And ta da!
 That’s how many KPIs you need right now.